Two World Cup winning coaches. Gary Kirsten and Matthew Mott. Appointed to lead the Welsh Fire men's and women's teams.

 “I’ve got no doubt The Hundred will be a success for the women’s game.
 I’ve got a young son who is a Sydney Sixers fan and he doesn’t see gender – he just sees the team.
 The Hundred will provide that sort of platform in England and Wales and I can’t speak highly enough of what that can mean for the game.”

-The Cardiff Head Coach appointments follow the recent announcements that Simon Katich will coach the men's Manchester team, Andrew McDonald will coach the men’s team in Birmingham and Lisa Keightley and Shane Warne will coach the women’s and men’s sides in London.
+The Cardiff Head Coach appointments follow the recent announcements that Simon Katich will coach the men's Manchester Originals team, Andrew McDonald will coach the men’s team at Birmingham Phoenix and Lisa Keightley and Shane Warne will coach the women’s and men’s sides at London Spirit.